niekcandaele/Catalysm-CSGO-config/README.md

 * Page up/down - ingame volume buttons
 * End/home - Zoom radar in or out
 * Space - jump throw
+* left alt - crouch + jump at the same time, this is just about the highest you can jump.

 ## Support